 Carry a G type International Adapter,preferably with USB ports.A portable mobile charger may be useful.

 As most bookings at camps are on the basis of full package, there are no cash expenses,except for personal purchases.USD are accepted.However,for small tips carry local currency.It is KES for Kenyan Shilling in Kenya and TZS for Tanzanian Shilling in Tanzania.Just outside the JKIA,Nairobi there is a foreign exchange counter where you can exchange into local currency.

 Flights are by small aircraft with limited luggage space.Maximum 15 kg which includes hand luggage.Extra weight may be charged.Soft bags are recommended with retractable wheels.

 Laundry is included in the package with delivery on the same day.However, the laundry may often be unpressed and personal under-clothes not covered.Dry cleaning is unlikely to be available.

 Guides are English speaking driver/guides.A few camps also have a spotter, in addition to the driver/guide, but this is rare.Guide is the single most important person,particularly if you are a wildlife photographer;so establish a good relationship and respect his judgement.

-In the conservancies you can do night game drives,walking safaris and also go off road!Three main things which are not allowed inside the National Park.
+In the conservancies you can do night game drives,walking safaris, go off road and there are no timings.
+Four main things which are not allowed inside the National Park.

 If you are a wildlife photographer let the camp know in advance as they are usually sympathetic to wildlife photographers.
-They may allot you a smaller 4 seater vehicle, sometimes exclusively without charging and also give you more bean bags.
-It is entirely discretionary.
+They may allot you a smaller vehicle for your game drives, sometimes exclusively without charging and also give you more bean bags.

 If you are carrying heavy lenses and expensive cameras remember to take customs clearance at the airport.For travellers from India the clearance is usually valid for 3 years.